Selective metallization of plastic parts for the aerospace and defense industrie

 PEEK GNSS antenna mount — Galvanized traces and selective contacts

-Background: Structural component for a multi-constellation GNSS antenna on a military transport helicopter.
+Background: Structural component supporting a multi-constellation GNSS antenna on a military transport helicopter.
 Requirements include RF transparency on the radiating surfaces, conductivity on the connection traces, and resistance to salt corrosion (marine environment).

 Challenge: Combining non-plated areas (RF transparency) and plated areas (reliable contacts, resistance ≤ 5 mΩ) on a PEEK part with a convex geometry, in a DO-160G §14 (vibration) and §6 (temperatures –55 °C / +85 °C).

-DEMGY Solution: Masking of radiating areas with UV-resistant film; PEEK plasma activation + electroless Cu (6 µm) + Au electroplating (1 µm) on contact areas; 500-hour salt spray qualification per ASTM B117.
+DEMGY Solution: Masking of radiating areas with UV-resistant film; PEEK plasma activation + electroless Cu (6 µm) + Au electroplating (1 µm) on contact areas; 500-hour salt spray qualification in accordance with ASTM B117.
 Full batch traceability; COC provided.

 Polymer